livingearth-system/livingearth-system.github.io/oceania/australia/index.md

             descriptors:
               - title: "DEM"
                 image: "/assets/img/australia/dem.jpg"
-                description: "Digital Terrain Models (DTMs) represent the elevation of bare terrain, whilst Digital Surface Models (DSMs) represent the upper height of all objects on the land surface."
+                description: "Digital Terrain Models (DTMs) represent the elevation ofbare terrain, whilst Digital Surface Models (DSMs) represent the upper height of all objects on the land surface."
               - title: "Slope"
                 image: "/assets/img/australia/slope.jpg"
                 description: "The steepness or degree of inclination of the terrain relative to the plane surface.
 Influences wind speed and direction, and hydrological flows."